hemerajs/hemera/docs/propagation.md

 ## Hops error property

-In addition to default error properties the `hops` property is added to understand which services are involved.
+In addition to default error properties the `hops` property is added to understand which services were involved in the operation.

 ```json
 {